What is hepatitis A?

 How can it be treated?

-There is no medication to treat hepatitis A. It is a short-term infection that will usually go away on its own.
+There are no drugs to treat hepatitis A. It is a short-term infection that will go away on its own.
+Unlike hepatitis B, people with hepatitis A do not become carriers (infected for life).

 Is there a vaccine?